The Melodic Blue: Commercial reception

-The album debuted at number five on the US Billboard 200, selling 53,000 copies in its first week and 236,000 in its second week.
+The album debuted at number five on the US Billboard 200, selling 53,000 copies in its first week.
 The Melodic Blue saw 70.1 million on-demand streams in its first week, making it the second-most streamed album of that week, only behind Drake's Certified Lover Boy.
 By the second week, the album had 305.4 million on-demand streams.
 His single "Family Ties" peaked at number 18 on the Billboard Hot 100 and received the Grammy Award for Best Rap Performance, his first Grammy.

 On April 13, 2022, the album was certified gold by the Recording Industry Association of America (RIAA), for combined sales and album-equivalent units over 500,000 units in the United States.
-By August 2023, the album had reached platinum certification for combined sales of over one million.
+By August 2023, the album had reached Platinum certification for combined sales of over one million.
 The album also charted internationally, peaking at number 49 on the UK Albums Chart, number five on the Canadian Albums Chart, and number nine on the Norwegian Albums Chart.